Hotels Under $500: New York City

 Image courtesy of 11 Howard

-On the western edge of SoHo, 11 Howard positions guests perfectly to explore SoHo’s shopping and dining, with the nearby subway providing easy access to the rest of the city.
-Take in some culture by visiting the Banksy Museum or walk south to see majestic City Hall and the surrounding park.
+On the western edge of SoHo, 11 Howard positions guests perfectly to explore SoHo’s shopping and dining, with the nearby subway putting the rest of the city within reach.
+Take in some culture by visiting the Banksy Museum, or walk south to see majestic City Hall and its surrounding park.

 After a day of exploring the neighborhood, kick back at the blond, the hotel’s sultry bar with velvet banquette seating.
 Le Coucou serves up high-end French cuisine (be sure to make a reservation), and La Rubia offers casual bites all day long.